WillyKaze/ABK-electronics/README.md

 ```

-# Eisla electronics
+# Abrakabouki electronics

-This repo contains all necessary files to design and produce PCBs for the Eisla product range.
+This repo contains all necessary files to design and produce PCBs for the Abrakabouki product range.

 ## File format and folder structure